Artifactory Linux Package Installation

 Warning

-If you are setting up an HA cluster, it is crucial to apply licenses for all nodes through the first node's UI.
-If you try to add new nodes to the cluster before applying their licenses, the new nodes' front-end microservices may fail to start with the following error message: [jfrt] [WARN] ... - License is not installed.
+If you are setting up an HA cluster, apply licenses for all nodes through the first node's UI before starting any additional nodes.
+If you start new nodes before applying their licenses, the front-end microservices may fail to start with the following error message: [jfrt] [WARN] ... - License is not installed.

 1. Configure and Start Remaining HA Nodes

-Once the licenses are applied and the first node is fully operational, you can configure and start the other nodes.
+Once all licenses are applied and the first node is fully operational with HA enabled, configure and start the other nodes.

 • In the node section, set haEnabled to true.